youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 slow as my pages increased.
 As I suspected, the speed gains from parallelization become exponentially more pronounced and impactful as the site grows in size.

+And once again, Rustacean technology was more powerful than I could#(apostrophe)ve imagined in my wildest dreams.